 The catalase enzyme is one of the most efficient enzymes known, since each enzyme can perform nearly 800,000 catalytic events per second.
-Catalase protects cells from hydrogen peroxide (H2O2) molecules by converting them to oxygen (O2) and water (H2O).
+The key catalase function is protecting cells from hydrogen peroxide (H2O2) molecules by converting them to oxygen (O2) and water (H2O).
 H2O2 can damage DNA.
 Catalase is formed by four individual parts, or monomers, that wrap into a dumbbell-shaped enzyme.
 Each monomer has a catalytic center that contains a heme molecule, which binds oxygen.
 Each monomer also binds a molecule of NADPH, which protects the enzyme itself from the damaging effects of H2O2.
 Catalase works best at a pH of 7, and is highly abundant in peroxisomes, which are the pouches inside a cell that break down toxic molecules.

 Catalase is a four-part enzyme, or a tetramer.
 Four monomers wrap around each other to form a dumbbell-shaped enzyme.
 Each monomer has four domains, or parts -- like body parts that do different things.
 The second domain is the one that contains the heme group.
 The third domain is the known as the wrapping domain, which is where the four monomers wrap around each other to form a tetramer.
 Many salt bridges, or ionic interactions between positively and negatively charged amino acid side chains, hold the four monomers together.
 The monomers weave around each other, making the tetramer enzyme very stable.

 It Carries Tools